LappleApple/awesome-leading-and-managing/Leadership-for-Developers.md

 - [Makers and Menders: Putting the Right Developers on the Right Projects (deck)](https://www.slideshare.net/andrea_goulet/makers-and-menders-putting-the-right-developers-on-the-right-projects): by Andrea Goulet, CEO & Co-Founder of Corgibytes.
 Takeaway: Makers and menders each have valuable roles to play in development.
 Focusing too much on making leads to maintenance, "legacy code," and technical debt; mend as well to reduce your overhead.

 - [Re-structuring a Growing Team](https://writing.jeanhsu.com/re-structuring-a-growing-team-3ac30d93b637): by Jean Hsu.
 Takeaway: Identify why you're reorganizing, understand what it means, and execute.
 Includes a plan for conducting a team reorg so you can prepare for your own.

+- [What Determines How Collaborative You'll Be?](https://opensource.com/open-organization/17/7/collaboration-vs-competition-part-2?sc_cid=7016000000127L3AAI): by Ron McFarland.
+Takeaway: Four scenarios that illustrate the factors influencing your level of openness.

 ### Technical Debt/Managing It